workshopper/learnyoureact/exercises/event/problem.en.md

 Now change the three `Write code here` comments into some real code.
 You'll want to make each of them use `setState`.

+Hint: As the inputs are changed, update the state of the `TodoList` component, and when the Add button is clicked, use those props to add a new item to data.

 When you are ready, run `node program.js 3000 Milk 13:00` and visit `http://localhost:3000` to see the HTML output in the browser.